ABOUT CROOKED BILLET

 In order to take maximum advantage of the stunningly beautiful surroundings and scenery the film was shot in native 3D.
 It is available in both 2D and 3D formats for distribution.
 Please see anaglyph 3D trailer version below.
 (Requires Red and Blue glasses to view in 3D)

-I really wanted to create something in a style all of its own!
+We wanted to create an entertaining film in a raw style all of its own.
 To keep the audience intrigued and always wondering what was going on.
-To explore and modify some of the older film making techniques such as deep focus and shooting into light.
+To modify some of the older film making techniques such as deep focus and shooting into light, and experiment a bit.
 Shooting for example an actor dark silhouette at dusk, showing the beautiful sky much more than the actors.
 Keeping camera movement as smooth as possible so as never to break the spell of the story; indeed so subtle, that at times you have to look at the sides to see it’s actually moving at all.

-Deep focus (as used by Gregg Toland with Orson Welles in Citizen Kane) allows the viewer to see the scene some what how our eyes see the world so allowed us to make it more real which resulted in an unusually bigger than you may be accustomed to DOF for most of the film.
+Having more in focus allows the viewer to see the scene some what how our eyes see the world, so allowed us to make it more real/raw which resulted in an unusually bigger than you may be accustomed to depth of field for most of the film.
 Benefit of that being it really allows the size and beauty of the Churches and stunning locations to truly shine through.
+It seems very fashionable these days to always have a shallow depth of field to show the audience where to look, and while it looks very artistic I grant you, this film was never intended to create art for arts sake, so we deliberately avoided it.
+We actually wanted the viewer to look around and really appreciate what was there.

 Getting CROOKED BILLET seen